hamish2014/FreeCAD_drawing_dimensioning/README.md

 Take note that this workbench is experimental and likely still contains bugs.

 Intended work-flow:
-  * create a drawing page and drawing of part using the drawing workbench
+  * create a drawing page and a drawing of the part using the drawing workbench
-  * swith the drawing dimensioning workbench to add dimensions to that drawing
+  * switch to the drawing dimensioning workbench to add dimensions to that drawing

 Features
   * linear dimensioning